HR Software Menu Icon

 Business Meeting

 Faced with an ageing workforce that’s soon to be retiring, capturing organisational knowledge and passing it on to the next generation is crucial.
-Experienced employees have heaps of learned experience to share, and businesses should put systems in place that ensure this knowledge doesn’t get lost.
+Experienced employees have tonnes of learned experience to share, and businesses should put systems in place that ensure this knowledge doesn’t get lost.

 What’s more, actively including your existing teams in succession planning could help with retention.
 Instead of going through the expensive process of hiring externally, you provide fresh opportunities to your internal pool.
 We already know that people seek employers who prioritise learning and development – so don’t miss the opportunity to satisfy your existing teams.